Canada's Core Public Infrastructure Survey

 What is the purpose of the CCPI survey?

-Who will be participating in the survey?
+Who participated in the survey?

 How will the key findings be used?

 The key findings of the survey can be used by various stakeholders to help make more informed decisions in the area of infrastructure investments across the country.
 Survey results report on the stock, condition and performance of Canada's core public infrastructure assets.
 The program informs all levels of government when making strategic investment decisions in infrastructure, helping to sustain the quality of life Canadians are accustomed to and to continue to strengthen communities.

 Will there be future rounds of the CCPI survey?

 The second round of the survey is taking place between November 4, 2019, and February 21, 2020.
 Future rounds of the CCPI survey are anticipated to take place every two years.

 Report a problem on this page